jungokasai/graph_parser/README.md

 ## Requirements

 TensorFlow needs to be installed before running the training script.
 TensorFlow 1.0.0 or higher is supported.
+(TensorFlow 1.3.0 and 1.7.0 are tested)

 ## GloVe